wilsonmar/wilsonmar.github.io/_posts/2022-04-13-hashicorp-consul.md

    <a name="UseHashicorpTaps"></a>

-   In the script, the Consul Agent is installed using Hashicorp's tap, as described at:
+   In the script, the Consul Agent is installed using HashiCorp's tap, as described at:
    * https://learn.hashicorp.com/tutorials/consul/get-started-install?in=consul/getting-started
    <br /><br />